DaleMargel/Web-Survey/Platform/Rendering.md

 - Preact works in a similar manner as React, but the code was written to be fast and light [(see video)](https://www.youtube.com/watch?v=LY6y3HbDVmg&feature=youtu.be).

 - Heresy takes advantage of tagged template literals.
 The only DOM elements that can change are those bits represented by the "holes".
 This lets heresy make the DOM diffing extremely light and blazingly fast without the need for a virtual DOM.

+I like the Heresy approach, but Preact still has the smallest size.

 ## Managing Control Hierarchies
 As applications get bigger so do the number of controls.
 Managing these can become quite difficult.